mgongguy/Daily-Python-Script/readme.md

 and login location and ip.

 Day 5: nanalysis - This script allows you to view packets in linux utilizing the socket library in python.

+Day 6: pomTimer - This very simple script is a productivity timer and allowed me to play around with timers in python